acteng/inspectorate_tools/manuals/route-check.md

 original scores.

 8.7 There are 26 metrics assessed in the Street Check.
 These metrics are only relevant if you are assessing a street.
-If you are assessing a path, you should skip this tab and complete the ‘5.1 Path Check’ tab, covered in Chapter 10, instead.
+If you are assessing a path, you will not be able to access this section.

 8.8 Seven of the 26 street metrics apply only to cycling, while only six apply to walking and wheeling.
 Only one street metric (ST21) applies to wheeling alone and the remaining